 Gender Identity Issues charity, with specific focus on supporting transitioning trans adults.
 There are regular meetings (virtual and in person), support group for partners and family members of people questioning their gender identity, who have transitioned or are transitioning.
 Beyond Reflections was formerly known as Chrysalis GIM (Gender Identity Matters).

 Hampshire Diversity Project

 Brings together representatives from all the protected characteristics under the Equality Act 2010 to share experiences, encourages joint working on issues and projects.

-Is a 'Diverse, Active Community Involvement Organisation' based in Fratton Portsmouth and offer sporting and leisure opportunities to individuals age 16 and over.
-Participants may have a previous history of homelessness, mental health issues, learning disabilities, long term unemployment or have suffered social isolation due to age, race or gender (LGBT).
+Is a 'Diverse, Active Community Involvement Organisation' based in Fratton Portsmouth and offer sporting and leisure opportunities to individuals aged 14 and over.
+Participants may have a previous history of homelessness, mental health issues, learning disabilities, long term unemployment or have suffered social isolation due to age, race or gender (LGBT+).

 The purpose of the group is to break down barriers within the community by offering participants opportunities to address health and well-being issues that affect their lives and their community.
 Victory Hants volunteers support their participants to partake in local education opportunities, work trials, training or volunteering in order to achieve self-reliant, self-sustainable futures.

 Out on an Island started as an oral history project but offers so much more.
 There is a published book and 18 recorded oral histories telling previously undocumented LGBT+ history over the past 100 years on the Isle of Wight.
 You can listen to the oral histories here or you can get in contact to find out about opportunities to socialise and connect with LGBT+ people on the Isle of Wight.